GooTZ/poloTrader/README.md

 $ cd poloTrader

 # Install dependencies
-$ python setup.py
+$ python setup.py install
 ```

 ### Configuration

 In order to use the trading capabilities you first have to set up the script to use your Poloniex APIKey and Secret.

-`cp example-config.yaml config.yaml`
+`cp example-config.toml config.toml`

-Edit the `config.yaml` and enter your APIKey and Secret.
+Edit the `config.toml` and enter your APIKey and Secret.

 ### Usage